holycrap872/ucls-ms-intro-to-cs/curriculum.md

     - How long would this take to do for a robot?
 - Day 2: Video Game intro
     - Game loops
-- Day 3 - 20: Scratch Video Games and Art
+- Day 3 - 14: Scratch Video Games and Art
     - What is programming
         - Getting computers to do stuff
         - Good programming is minimizing the effort to get computer to do stuff
             - "Folding" to effeciently represent stuff
-    - Recursive Art
-        - Sketch a tree
-        - Draw a tree before and after learn about recursion
-    - Watch Mandelbrot stuff
-    - Compare old and new movies
-    - Simulations
-        - Balls bouncing
-            - Conservation of momentum
-            - leave behind paint for cool picture effects
     - Choose your own adventure story
         - if/else at decisions
         - Make "days" a function